redhat-na-ssa/demo-ocp-ai-workloads/README.md

 # reset the web terminal (from the web terminal)
 $(wtoctl | grep 'oc delete')
 ```

-> [!IMPORTANT]
-> Run the following commands from the enhanced web terminal

 Setup at least 1 worker and isolate the control plane